tareqsifullah/Ipl-Dashboard/README.md

 The website is hosted on a free [Heroku](https://ipl-application.herokuapp.com/#/) it might be slow sometimes.

 ## Present Implementation
-Batch processing the data's from kaggle
+Batch processing the data's from kaggle</br>
-Creating and querying in memeory database with Pagination Basic React for frontend
+Creating and querying in memeory database with Pagination</br>
+Basic React for frontend</br>
-Github for versioning
+Github for versioning</br>
-Heroku to deploy from github
+Heroku to deploy from github</br>

 ## Future Implementation

-1 Use microservice.
+1 Use microservice.</br>
-2 Android and iOS app with flutter.
+2 Android and iOS app with flutter.</br>
-3 An admin login to input latest data
+3 An admin login to input latest data.</br>